 Aksah sees what is needed, and she knows she will be asking for a lot, as access to water in this region is a valuable commodity, but she also knows her father.
 She knows that her father has her welfare at heart, that she can approach him and ask for a special favour, being sure of his love for her and that her request will be well received.

 When she approaches her father, he straight away asks her “What can I do for you?”
 She doesn’t hesitate but boldly asks for springs of water.
 Caleb’s response is to give her the upper and lower springs – a double blessing!

 The motivation to act, to try something!

 On finally arriving in Canaan, and receiving her inheritance, the dry and rocky hill country of the Negev does not look like a land flowing with ‘milk and honey’.
 Aksah, however, believes in the promises of God, her godly heritage, and visualises what it can be – therefore she has the motivation to do something about it.

-If you are held back by fear of failure this is the time to come back to God to ask for more, more knowledge of His love, a fresh revelation of how much he loves you and fresh vision for your life.
+Fear paralyses but love mobilises!
+When we are held back by fear of failure, that is the time to come back to God to ask for more knowledge of His love.
+The time when we need a fresh revelation of how much God loves us and fresh vision for our lives.

-Are you being released into the open spaces of God’s grace?
-Are you moving forward into a place of freedom without restriction, with a new perspective of God’s plan for your life?
-Are you motivated to reach out to God and ask for more to fulfil your calling?
+We can be released into the open spaces of God’s grace and move forward into a place of freedom without restriction, with a new perspective of God’s plan for our lives.
+With motivation, as we see the possibilities, we can reach out to God and ask for more to fulfil our calling!